Gatunye/syntax.dev/README.md

-# syntax.dev
+# Class Projects
-Class demos repository for each demo
+All projects which will be done in class will go in this reposity